defoebrand/Health-Tracker/README.md

 ### Testing
 ##### Back-End
-This project uses Minitest for testing.
+This project uses Minitest for testing Rails features.
 > To run tests open a terminal inside the project's root directory and enter `rails test`

 ##### Front-End
-This project uses React Testing Library and Jest-Dom for testing.
+This project uses React Testing Library and Jest-Dom for testing React features.
 > To run tests open a terminal inside the project's root directory and enter `yarn test`

 ## Authors